(updated March 4, 2014)

 That is, offers made to candidates previously employed by them should

-be held open until at least November 1 of the candidate's final year
+be held open for 28 days following the date of the offer letter or until at least October 1 of the candidate's final year

-of law school.
+of law school, whichever is later.
 Offers of permanent employment made to candidates now in

 candidate's final year of law school.